-At Truth Legal our employment team, led by Navya Shekhar, specialise in wrongful dismissal claims.
-We often represent our clients using No Win, No Fee agreements or using our client’s home insurance, at no cost to them.
+Our employment team, led by Navya Shekhar, specialises in wrongful dismissal claims.
+We often represent our clients using No Win, No Fee agreements or by using our client’s home insurance, at no cost to them.
 Alternatively, we offer affordable rates and fixed fees.

 What is wrongful dismissal?